 How to Set Up the X server

 In order for a GUI to be displayed on your client machine you'll need an X11 Server VcXsrv (installed with a normal DECS software installation) or XMing running.
 Launch one of these programs before you make your ssh connection.

-- Open PuTTY and type scully.egr.msu.edu for the host name.
+- Open PuTTY and enter the name of a DECS compute server for the host name.

 - Choose Tunnels, which is located under Connection and then SSH on the left hand side.
 Then click the Enable X11 forwarding checkbox.

 - To save these settings, go back to the original screen by clicking on the Session item on the left.
 Under Saved Sessions type in a name and then click Save.
 These settings are now saved, and can be reused the next time you use PuTTY by choosing the name you saved it under and clicking Load after opening PuTTY.